Planting rare and hardy bulbs

 • Choose a terracotta pot, wider than it is tall, to promote good drainage.

-• All that remains is to water.
+• All that’s left to do is water.

 How to care for them?